RdNetwork/safe-lod-anonymizer/README.md

 Two example policy files are provided, using a similar example to the standard demo mode's one.

-The standard execution will compute possible anonymization sequences, each one indexed by a number.
+The standard execution will compute a set of operations, such that each one of them must be performed on a graph to make it safe.
+This list of operations is written to the file ```out/ops.txt```.
 After choosing a sequence, its operations (here only deletions) are performed on the graph, creating several output files:

 - A copy file of the original graph, named ```[original graph file name]_orig.ttl```